List: polite (teineigo) language

 - thank you (for your hard work), I appreciate your efforts

-rarely used kanji form search-only kanji form polite language archaic abbreviation usually written using kana alone godan verb godan verb (archaic) verb (generic) intransitive verb honorific language auxiliary verb
+rarely used kanji form search-only kanji form polite language archaic usually written using kana alone godan verb godan verb (archaic) verb (generic) intransitive verb honorific language auxiliary verb

 - to be